 Lakes, marshes and high grasslands showcase Malawi's scenic diversity.
 Enjoy 4x4 nature safaris, mountain biking and walking safaris on the high Nyika plateau.

 The vast Nyika Plateau in the north of Malawi soars above the Great Rift Valley.
 Its breathtaking 360 degree views of distant mountains, high-altitude grasslands, forests and endless rolling hills stretch in every direction.
 This wild and remote upland area is the only big game Afro-montane area in southern Africa.
 So Nyika National Park was set up to preserve this unique landscape.
 It is an area quite unlike any other in Malawi – or frankly the whole of Southern Africa.
 It is more reminiscent of Scotland than the bushveld!

 However this contrast with the Lake far below, and the diversity of its game and birdlife, is very much part of its charm.
-The beautiful rolling grassland and wooded valleys are home to large herds of eland, Crawshay’s zebra, roan, southern reedbuck, bushbuck, warthog.
+The beautiful rolling grassland and wooded valleys are home to large herds of eland, Crawshay’s zebra, roan, southern reedbuck, bushbuck, and warthog.
 You may encounter spotted hyena, side-striped jackal.
 Interestingly it is also the best place in Malawi to see leopard.
 As these beautiful elusive predators are often spotted on night drives.
 Sometimes even during the day given its temperate climate.
 Even elephant sometimes pass through from the lake valley eastwards into Zambia.
 The numbers of game in the Nyika Plateau vary by season with many species heading to lower altitudes during the cold winter months of June to August.